ShardFenix/DontBeStupid/README.md

-# DontBeStupid
-Over the fifteen years or so that I have been part of the competitive gaming community, I have seen no shortage of blatant stupidity which plagues the forums and subreddits for those games.
+Over the fifteen years or so that I have been part of the competitive gaming community, I have seen no shortage of blatant stupidity which plagues the forums and subreddits for the games I play.
 Efforts to dispel some of the fallacies and misunderstandings that are often used in these communities has been largely unsuccessful outside of my GuidWarsWiki pages (which nobody visits anymore as that game is dead).
-Whenever anyone posts anything remotely critical in reddit, it gets immediately banned.
-Therefore, I have decided to collect this information here.
+Whenever anyone posts anything remotely critical in reddit, it gets immediately deleted.
+Therefore, I have decided to collect this information here, where it's not controlled by an anti-intellectual hillbilly bandwagon-gamer.

 Let's go!